 My name is Gunhild Ang (Delft, 1970) and I live in The Hague, The Netherlands.
-I graduated at the Photography department of the Royal Academy of Fine Arts in The Hague (KABK) in 2015.
-Having studied Architecture at the Delft University of Technology (NL) from 1990-1995, I have a background in architecture and in real estate management.
+I graduated from the Photography department of the Royal Academy of Fine Arts in The Hague (KABK) in 2015.
+Having studied Architecture at the Delft University of Technology (NL) from 1990-1995, I have a background in architecture and real estate management.
 After graduating from the TU Delft I have been working in the property development business for many years.
 In 2011, in pursuit of my passion for photography, I made a career switch and started studying Documentary Photography at the KABK.
-I have my own practice as an independent photographer working on assignments for firms and magazines on architecture, interior and food.
-Besides that I work on projects about urban life, urban green and urban living visualizing human scale and environment by architecture, interiors, and urban spaces.
+I have my practice as an independent photographer working on assignments for firms and magazines on architecture, interior and lifestyle.
+Besides that, I work on projects about urban green and urban living visualizing the human scale and environment by architecture, interiors and portraits.

 I use my camera as a tool to observe.
 The human scale in architecture and landscape is an important theme in my work.
 The way we create and use space and how we give meaning to interior as well as exterior space is always the starting point in my projects.
 How do we control our environment through construction and organization aiming at comfort, liveability and happiness?
 Material anthropologist Daniel Miller states in his book 'The Comfort of Things' that how we handle and organize our possessions and things relates to our personality, our culture.
 This statement well reflects what I explore in my work in the fields of cultural values, architecture, urban landscape and nature.
 My ambition is to make pictures that people can reflect on by identifying, being astonished or being alienated.

-Marqt - MVDS Architect - AFTER'S COOL - De Correspondent - RAI Amsterdam - Hotel des Indes / Starwood Hotels - De Nijs Bouwbedrijf - Hotelschool The Hague - ZRi Raadgevende Ingenieurs - private commisions
+Marqt - MVDS Architect - AFTER'S COOL - Dura Vermeer - Boekhandel Paagman - De Correspondent - RAI Amsterdam - Hotel des Indes / Starwood Hotels - De Nijs Bouwbedrijf - Hotelschool The Hague - ZRi Raadgevende Ingenieurs - private commisions

 2017 - De Correspondent - Images from 'Follow the Line' published in an article about European security industry an the fight against crime by Maaike Goslinga and Dimitri Tokmetzis | read it